acktan/DeepDerivativesHedging/README.md

 ## 🗂 Repository structure

-Our repository is structured in the following way
+Our repository is structured in the following way:

 ```
 |natives_deephedging